blakeaw/blakeaw.github.io/aboutme.md

 subtitle: A little bit about me.
 ---

-Hey there, I’m Blake - a computational scientist, programmer, and tea drinker.
+Hey there, I’m Blake - a computational scientist and tea drinker.

 I received my BS in Chemistry from The University of Texas at Tyler. <span style="color:green">*(I would occasionally have some tea to get a caffeine boost.)*</span>